jiegec/ctf-writeups/2025-09-12-fortid-ctf-2025/jey-is-not-my-son.md

 test(name, year)
 ```

+Due to operator precedence, the second filter evaluates to `True or False and False`, which is always `True`.
+Then only the first filter is in effect.

 Through this, we can confirm that there is an entry called `flag` online.
 Then, we need to extract its year field.
 However, it is a string field, so we cannout return the integer directly.
 Instead, we use string comparison operator:

 ```python